-Did you know that back in the ‘30’s the brand Karo Syrup (corn/high fructose syrup) got immensely popular after the wife of corporate sales executive from the company created what we now call pecan pie using corn syrup as one of the ingredients (learn more here)?
+Did you know that back in the ‘30’s the brand Karo Syrup (corn/high fructose syrup) got immensely popular after the wife of a corporate sales executive from the company created what we now call pecan pie using corn syrup as one of the ingredients (learn more here)?

+You can still find the recipe on a bottle of Karo Syrup!
 Mrs. Executive Wifey didn’t invent the jell-like filling; she just found a cheaper way to make pies, since sugar was so expensive back then.

 Sugar isn’t considered a scarce baking ingredient anymore.
 Now sugar is reasonably priced, so go back to the basics and make an Old-Fashioned Pecan Pie!

 How to Make This Old Fashioned Pecan Pie without Corn Syrup

 Making this easy pecan pie recipe requires a little bit of time, but the effort is worth it.
 Follow these instructions or the full directions in the recipe card at the bottom of the post and you will have a delicious pie in no time at all.

 Adjust the oven rack to the lowest position and preheat the oven to 450°F.

 Toast pecans in a large skillet for 3-5 minutes and set aside.
 Stir constantly, they can burn easily.